AnyLog-co/documentation/deployments/Docker/query_node.md

 # blockchain sync time
 SYNC_TIME=30 second

+# if location is not set, will use `https://ipinfo.io/json` to get coordinates
+LOCATION=""
+COUNTRY=""
+STATE=""
+CITY=""

 # An optional parameter for the number of workers threads that process requests which are send to the provided IP and Port.
 TCP_THREAD_POOL=6
 # Amount of time (in seconds) until REST timesout